 If you’re not taking a road trip from home, then you’ll need to rent a car when you arrive at your destination.
 This isn’t quite as simple a process as it sounds.
 There are so many options for car rentals that you want to make sure you get the right one for you and your trip.
 Are you traveling with just one or two people, or do you have the whole family?
 Are pets involved?
 Do you have any people on the trip who require special comforts?
 All of these are questions to ask when you decide which type of car to rent.
 You can rent anything from a standard 4-door sedan up to luxury SUV’s.
+You can even find Ferrari rental in Dubai.
 The price point will change as you move up in quality and class.
 Be clear with the rental company on what their policy is for mileage.
 And they’ll probably try to offer you insurance during your rental period.
 This can be a good idea but check to make sure that you’re not double covering if you already have travel insurance from home.

 Build in rest